irmen/prog8/docs/source/syntaxreference.rst

 Normal subroutines can only return zero or one return values.
 However, the special ``asmsub`` routines (implemented in assembly code) or ``romsub`` routines (referencing an external routine in ROM or elsewhere in memory) can return more than one return value.
-For example a status in the carry bit and a number in A, or a 16-bit value in A/Y registers.
+For example a status in the carry bit and a number in A, or a 16-bit value in A/Y registers and some more values in R0 and R1.
-In these cases, it is possible to do a "multi assign" where the multiple return values of the subroutine call, are all assigned to individual assignment targets.
-You simply write them as a comma separated list, where the element's order corresponds to the order of the return values declared in the subroutine's signature.
+In all of these cases, you have to "multi assign" all return values of the subroutine call to something.
+You simply write the assignment targets as a comma separated list, where the element's order corresponds to the order of the return values declared in the subroutine's signature.
 So for instance::